Nilesh424/Nilesh424.github.io/_posts/2025-05-05-Windows_CPP_Programming.md

     VOID* ProcessHeap;                                                      //0x18
     struct _RTL_CRITICAL_SECTION* FastPebLock;                              //0x1c
     VOID* AtlThunkSListPtr;                                                 //0x20
     VOID* IFEOKey;

     .......................

     ....

 {% endhighlight %}

-The fields are either constants that can change with windows versions, or are pointers that link to other structures, that in turn link to other structures, that in turn link to.... you get the idea.
+The fields are either constants that can change with Windows versions, or are pointers that link to other structures, that in turn link to other structures, that in turn link to....
+You get the idea.
 We will be traversing the _PEB_LDR_DATA data.
-The above snippet, taken from vergiliusproject, is for windows 8.
-The same concept across all versions of windows, so doing it this way is a little portable as well.
+The above snippet, taken from Vergiliusproject, is for Windows 8.
+The same concept across all versions of Windows, so doing it this way is a little portable as well.

-Tecnically "The PEB and TEB is a per-process/thread data structure that resides in memory, contains information and is a fundamental data structure that hold process and thread-specific information.
-The PEB contains global process data, while the TEB stores thread-specific data and a pointer to the PEB"
+Technically "The PEB and TEB is a per-process/thread data structure that resides in memory, contain information, and is a fundamental data structure that hold process and thread-specific information.
+The PEB contains global process data, while the TEB stores thread-specific data and a pointer to the PEB."
-According to MSDN, this is field of the PEB described is as "A pointer to a PEB_LDR_DATA structure that contains information about the loaded modules for the process.".
+According to MSDN, this field of the PEB described as "A pointer to a PEB_LDR_DATA structure that contains information about the loaded modules for the process.".

-In our use case however, we can access this strucutre by using something known as segment register, in a 64 bit context its the GS:[0x60] and in the 32 bit context it FS:[0x30].
+In our use case, however, we can access this structure by using something known as the segment register, in a 64-bit context its the GS:[0x60] and in the 32 bit context it FS:[0x30].
-These segment registers are valid in userland, and, interestingly even in the kernel space, they switch up to kernel representations of the process, with E/KPROCESS and E/KTHREAD, they are known as Opaque Structures and the references change when a syscall is made (PreviousMode & CR bits, I think).
-This topic alone can be mad as a whole box of frogs, Ill leave that up for later to describe it in more detail.
+These segment registers are valid in userland, and, interestingly, even in the kernel space, they switch up to kernel representations of the process, with E/KPROCESS and E/KTHREAD, they are known as Opaque Structures, and the references change when a syscall is made (PreviousMode & CR bits, I think).
+This topic alone can be mad as a whole box of frogs.
+I'll leave that up for later to describe it in more detail.
 However, if youre an impatient man/woman/spacemarine, you can check out this guys blog [Connor Mcgarr](https://connormcgarr.github.io/) or this mans entire youtube channel [Offbyone](https://www.youtube.com/@OffByOneSecurity) or [OALBS](https://www.youtube.com/OALABs) or [Alexander Borges](https://exploitreversing.com/) or these peoples content [Yarden Shafir](https://windows-internals.com/author/yarden/), [Chompie](https://x.com/chompie1337?lang=en).
-Theres a lot of incredbile people working in this space, I cant even list them all.
+There are a lot of incredible people working in this space, I can't even list them all.

-Okay, jumping to the code, which is presumably what youre here for.
+Okay, jumping to the code, which is presumably what you're here for.

-This is the core, this is what we would care about, this is also what is signatured to death, i.e if your binary is doing this or something like this without any obfuscation, it's GG.
+This is the core, this is what we would care about, this is also what is signatured to death, i.e, if your binary is doing this or something like this without any obfuscation, it's GG.

 {%highlight cpp%}
 int ResolveFuncsByHashInModule(HMODULE hModule, CONST DWORD* pTargetHashes, FARPROC* pResolvedPtrs, int numHashes)